Roslyn, New York: Geography

-According to the United States Census Bureau, the village has a total area of 0.6 sqmi, of which 0.6 sqmi is land and 1.56% is water.
+According to the United States Census Bureau's 2020 Gazetteer Files, the village has a total area of approximately 0.657 sqmi, of which 0.645 sqmi is land and 0.012 sqmi is water.

 Topography

+Like the rest of Long Island's North Shore, Roslyn is situated on a terminal moraine, known as the Harbor Hill Moraine.
+This moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill – the highest geographic point in Nassau County; Harbor Hill is located primarily within the adjacent village, East Hills – although parts of its western slope are also located within the Village of Roslyn.

-According to the United States Environmental Protection Agency and the United States Geological Survey, the highest point in Roslyn is located near Piper Court, at approximately 253 ft, and the lowest point is Hempstead Harbor, which is at sea level.
+According to the United States Environmental Protection Agency and the United States Geological Survey, the highest point in the Village of Roslyn is located near Piper Court, at approximately 253 ft.
+The lowest point is Hempstead Harbor, which is at sea level.

+Geology

+Roslyn is the namesake of the Roslyn Till – a geologic unit of the Manhasset Formation.

 Drainage

 Roslyn is split between two minor drainage areas: Hempstead Harbor (part of the Hempstead Harbor Watershed) and Mill River (part of the Mill River Watershed).
 According to the Köppen climate classification, the majority of Roslyn is within the Hempstead Harbor Watershed, meaning water in those areas drains north to Hempstead Harbor and ultimately into the Long Island Sound.
 Meanwhile, the southwestern edge of the village is within the Mill River Watershed, meaning water in that area drains south to the Mill River, thence ultimately into Hewlett Bay and the Atlantic Ocean.

 Additionally, all of Roslyn is located within the larger Long Island Sound/Atlantic Ocean Watershed.